 North Metropolitan TAFE's Dental Assisting courses are located in the Oral Health Centre of WA (OHCWA) at Nedlands.
 This is also the training centre for dentists, oral health therapists and dental technicians.

 As a part of this qualification you will have the opportunity to take part in work placements at other dental organisations or at the Oral Health Care Centre of WA, giving you real experience in the industry in a modern dental care facility.

-Please note that due to an increase in places available for this course in 2020 students may be required to attend lectures one day per week at another North Metro TAFE campus.
+Please note All continuous and part-time students may be required to attend lectures one day per week at another North Metropolitan TAFE campus.

 - Work in general and specialised dentistry

 - Conduct infection control and sterilisation of instruments

 - Engage in dental practice administration and reception duties